HMS-Core/hms-drive-clientdemo/README.md

  applicationId: ID of the application registered on the HUAWEI Developer.
  app_id: App ID, which is obtained from app information.

+ Devices to be tested: Huawei phones running EMUI 3.0 or later or non-Huawei phones running Android 8.1 or later.
+ If multiple HMS Core services are used at the same time, the maximum value of each Kit must be used.

 ## Supported Environments
  Java 1.8 or a later version is recommended.
  Android Studio 3.2 version or a later version is recommended.

+ Your application should meet the following conditions: minSdkVersion 24 targetSdkVersion 29 compileSdkVersion 29
+ Gradle 3.5.4 and later.

 ## Sample Code